anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **Data recovery**: Is the process of trying to restore data aer an unexpected event that results in data loss or corruption

-Data tapes: The standard medium for archival backup data storage
+**Data tapes**: The standard medium for archival backup data storage

 Detection measure: The measures to alert you and your team that a disaster has occurred that can impact operations